ddlqaq/CASF/README.md

-# CASF
-The meanings of the related fields in the attribute table are as follows.
+# The meanings of the related fields in the attribute table are as follows：

 CASF：Comprehensive accessibility of service facilities.
 CISF：Comprehensive index of service facilities.
 POP：Population.